gari3008ma/parkinglot/README.md

 and color of car parked in respective slot.
 5. Get status of free slots
 a.
-This would get a list of available slots
+This would get a list of available slots Instruction to run:
+1.Fetch the directory in your local
+2.Run the following commands:
+python manage.py makemigrations
+python manage.py migrate
+python  manage.py runserver
+3.visit ->localhost/carparking
+to start working on carparking lot app